Envision EMI: Advanced Emergency Medicine

 A ten-day program for students in grades 9 -12 who are interested in a career in emergency medicine.
 The program is held on the campus of Stanford University and conducted in collaboration with Stanford Medicine.
 Students who attend receive instruction from Stanford Medicine faculty.

 Rice University Aerospace & Aviation Academy

 A twelve-day program for students in grades 9 -12 who are interested in a careers in Aerospace or Aviation.
 During the program, students who attend receive instruction from Rice University faculty and hear from experts in the aerospace and aviation fields, including former NASA astronaut Leroy Chiao.

 National Youth Leadership Forum: Business Innovation

 A six-day program for students in grades 9 - 12 who are interested in pursuing a career in business/entrepreneurship.
 Previously held on multiple campus locations, the 2019 program is held on the campus of Yale University.

 National Youth Leadership Forum: National Security

-A six-day program for students in grade 9-12 who are interested in careers in diplomacy, intelligence, or defense.
-During the program, students stay on the campus of the University of Maryland and visit embassies and military sites in and around the Washington, DC area.
+An 8-day program for students in grades 9-12 who are interested in careers in diplomacy, intelligence, or defense.
+During the program, students stay on the campus of Georgetown University and visit embassies and military sites in and around the Washington, DC area.